by Lisa McGrimmon

 Canopy weights are either suspended from the top corners of your outdoor canopy or secured to the base of each leg.

-I won't even pretend to understand the physics of suspended canopy weights vs. weights that sit on the ground (if someone does understand the physics of suspended weights vs. weights on the ground, I'd love your input), so I'm not going to get into the pros and cons of weighting your tent with hanging weights vs. using weights secured to the base of your tent legs from the point of view of how each system reacts to the wind.
+I won't even pretend to understand the physics of suspended canopy weights vs. weights that sit on the ground, so I'm not going to get into the pros and cons of weighting your tent with hanging weights vs. using weights secured to the base of your tent legs from the point of view of how each system reacts to the wind.

 Some craft shows have specific requirements about the type of tent weights you must use.
 Therefore, my suggestion would be to research the requirements of craft shows that you plan to attend.
-Find the rules for vendors published on their websites, determine their requirements for weighting craft tents (they will likely specify type of weights required and amount of weight per leg) and ensure you buy or make a system of tent weights that will comply with the rules of any show you are likely to attend.
+Find the rules for vendors published on their websites, determine their requirements for weighting craft tents (they may specify type of weights required and amount of weight per leg) and ensure you buy or make a system of tent weights that will comply with the rules of any show you are likely to attend.

 Plenty of professional craft artists use their own homemade systems for weighting tents.
 Homemade canopy weights are typically slightly less expensive than store bought weights, and they can be custom made to specifically meet your particular needs.